One-sided DI-QKD secure against coherent attacks over long distances: Theoretical distance estimate of implementability

-For the reference statistics, we will take into account the values of visibility and dark counts of the most advanced experiment we are aware of, which employs an entanglement-based scheme \cite{diqkd-experiment}.
+For the reference statistics, we will consider the values of visibility and dark counts of the most advanced experiment we are aware of, which employs an entanglement-based scheme \cite{diqkd-experiment}.
 Specifically, we take $v=0.99$ and $p_d=10^{-6}$.
 As far as the detection efficiency is concerned, we will take into account a fixed component $\eta_\text{fix}$ due to the efficiency of the detectors and of the other optical components, and a variable component that accounts for optical fiber losses based on its length $l$, given by $\eta_\text{fiber}=10^{-\alpha\cdot l/10}$.
 Here, we will use the typical value for telecom wavelength of $\alpha=0.2\, dB/km$ (see e.g. \cite{zapatero2019long,acin2016necessary}).
-Since the source is placed very close to Bob's laboratory, we can ignore the losses arising due to the fiber.
+Since the source is placed very close to Bob's laboratory, we can ignore the losses arising due to the fibre.
 Consequently, his efficiency will be $\eta_B=\eta_\text{fix}$, while Alice's one is $\eta_A(l)=\eta_\text{fix}\cdot 10^{-\alpha \cdot l/10}$.
 Given these parameters of the setup, in Fig.~\ref{fig:distance} we plot the lower bound to the asymptotic key rate as a function of the distance.
 To show the number of key bits generated in each actual round of the protocol (and not only in the ones that have been retained), the key rates in Fig.~\ref{fig:distance} have been multiplied by the probability of retaining a round which is $1-p_d\eta_A -(1-\eta_A)(p_d^2+(1-p_d)^2)$.
 To compute the key rates, we used the BFF method where Bob's third outcomes are kept separate.
 We provide the plot for different values of $\eta_\text{fix}$.
-For each specific $\eta_\text{fix}$ and $l$ value, we optimized the key rate by adjusting the angle of the partially entangled state and the amount of noisy pre-processing.
-Let us remark that the optimization for each value of $l$ resulted only in a few kilometers of improvement compared to the case where we optimize only for $l=0$ and apply the same parameters for each $l$.
-This is due to the fact that the key rate drops quickly to zero when $\eta_A$ and $p_d$ reach a similar order of magnitude.
+For each specific $\eta_\text{fix}$ and $l$ value, we optimized the key rate by adjusting the partially entangled state and the noisy pre-processing.